-The Prime Minister Theresa May would like to push the argument for a classless society in Britain further and did so at the beginning of her premiership.
+The Prime Minister Theresa May would like to push the argument for a classless society and play down any notion that there exists a Class War in Britain.
+She was keen to do this right from the start of her premiership.
 She argued that the Tories now represented the working classes, the working people.
 It would suit her to do so on the back of the very popular or reactionary Brexit opinion vote.
 She saw in this an opportunity to galvanise the right wing sentiment of the Brexit Vote and then getting greedy and brimming with misplaced confidence she choose to call another quick election seeking to annihilate the Labour Party and the threat from Jeremy Corbyn.
 However she recently failed quite miserably to push home this argument and further capitalise on it with a total misjudgement of the sentiment and failure to realise the backlash from the not so popular after all Brexit Vote.
 The reasons for her failure are many.
 In particular the Youth Vote, who were already disappointed by the outcome of Brexit Vote to leave made primarily by the older generations as they saw it, seems to have actually galvanised the youth into believing and understanding that they actually now have to do something to stop all their interests being eroded any further.
 There seems to have been a barrage of policies by governments aimed at eroding opportunities for the younger generations.
 Firstly it was the rise in Tuition Fees and then the scrapping of the Student Grant System compounded with the lack of any real opportunities in Britain today (poor job opportunities, Zero hrs Contracts, poor wages, lack of opportunities for mortgages or opportunities for home ownership, the list could go on) .
 Finally for them enough is enough and the backlash has been that there has been a galvanised support towards the Labour Party led by Jeremy Corbyn seeming to offer them a more socialist style alternative and some form of redress.

-To eliminate their greatest Fear: Class Identity, the Tories wield their biggest weapon the Cuckoo-like Sun Tabloid Newspaper
+To eliminate their greatest Fear: Class Identity, the Tories wield their biggest weapon in Class War ,the Cuckoo-like Sun Tabloid Newspaper

 We should seek this fairness for a greater majority through class identity systems as we have done traditionally in the past: through unionism and strength in numbers.
 All major improvements for the working classes have come about through this method.
 The Tories and their lackeys (the newspapers like the Sun) understand this too well and have fought to divide and rob the working class of their sense of identity and unionism because they recognise the potential dangers that these represents to them.
 They are fearful of class identity and unionism which are the 2 biggest threats to them so they seek to divide mainly through the Tories biggest weapon, the cuckoo-like’ Sun’ newspaper, which really has no place at all amongst the working class, but seeks to destroy it from within the nest.

-So this notion of a Classless Society being cultivated and promoted by the Tories is yet another attack on Working Class Identity and Unionism whose real aim is designed to be yet another strategic attack by the Capitalists in Class Warfare in Britain.
+So this notion of a Classless Society and that there is no Class War in Britain is simply being cultivated and promoted by the Tories is yet another attack on Working Class Identity and Unionism.The real aim is designed to be yet another strategic attack by the Capitalists in the Class War in Britain.